Brad Templeton Home

 I'm collecting and trying to devise possible outcomes and solutions that can keep a creative economy going.
 Here are the ones I have encountered and some views.
 Many of these focus on music, as it is the first sector of the creative economy to become embroiled, but in fact solutions are needed for all the creative milieux -- movies, books, software, news and more.

 I apologize for the use of the word "content" in this summary, as I know it bothers some who dislike summing up creative work with such a commercial word.
-It is however the best concise generic word for the job.
+It is probably still the best concise generic word for the job.

 Pay creators with a tax or tax-like charge